johnusher/priWand/README.md

 from https://learn.adafruit.com/adafruit-i2s-stereo-decoder-uda1334a/raspberry-pi-wiring

-We must run audio playback as sudo! eg  go build wavestest.go && sudo ./wavestest
+Optional to remove ALSA errors:<br />

-Optional:
+sudo vi /usr/share/alsa/alsa.conf to change pcm.front cards.pcm.front -> pcm.front cards.pcm.default<br />

-Edit /usr/share/alsa/alsa.conf to change pcm.front cards.pcm.front -> pcm.front cards.pcm.default
+Use the file alsa.conf in the git repo.

 sudo apt-get --no-install-recommends install jackd2

 ### GPIO: Button and LED

-An arcade push button attaches to GPIO27=  pin 13, and an LED with 330 Ohm series resistor to GPIO22 =  pin 15.
+A push button attaches to GPIO27=  pin 13, and an LED with 330 Ohm series resistor to GPIO22 =  pin 15.

 GPIO support not intalled for Raspi Lite so run this: